Maximising Jewellery Display Stands

 A well-lit shop will instil faith in customers; faith in the jewellery colours, and trust in the legitimacy of your store.
 Consumers will feel less stressed in a well-lit shop, and will more likely purchase from you.
 Also remember to light showcases, to focus attention on special items.

-Note: Well-lit doesn’t necessarily mean brightly lit – if the shop is too bright it may be cause for customers to leave.
-Also aim for a lighting effect as close to daylight as possible.
+Note: Well-lit doesn’t necessarily mean brightly lit – if the shop is too bright it may cause customers to leave.
+Also, aim for a lighting effect as close to daylight as possible.
 Customers don’t want to leave your shop and discover the earrings they purchased are a different colour than they thought.

 Cleanliness